+Figure 50 – Code for evaluation panel

-3.2 Structured criteria
+3.2 Annex 2 - Structured criteria

 3.2.1 Background

 A set of criteria may include different types of requirements, used in different ways and for different reasons.
 Some of the criteria used may be prescribed on the legal basis “by default” (exclusion grounds of ESPD or particular chapters of selection grounds from ESPD, like ‘general yearly turnover’).